Pelvic organ prolapse

 Photo of a patient talking with her doctor

 The organs in our body are usually held firmly in place by connective tissue and muscles.
-For various reasons, though, the connective tissue in women’s pelvic floor may become weaker.
-As a result, one or more of the pelvic organs – including the womb (uterus), bladder and the last part of the bowel () – may slip down.
-This is called pelvic organ prolapse (also known as vaginal prolapse or genital prolapse).
-If the womb slips down, it is called uterine prolapse.
+But the connective tissue in women’s pelvic floor may become weaker.
+This is often a result of vaginal births, being very overweight, or growing older.
+If the pelvic floor is weak, the womb, vagina, bladder or last part of the bowel () may slip down.
+These are different types of pelvic organ prolapse.

-Bladder prolapses are the most common.
-Here, the bladder pushes down and against the wall of the vagina.
-Because the organs are connected to each other, they often drop down together.
+Bladder prolapse is the most common type.
+Here, the bladder pushes down and against the vagina.
+Because the connective tissue supports several organs, they often drop down together.
 The main treatment options for prolapses include pelvic floor exercises, vaginal pessaries and surgery.

 Symptoms